barongracias/wednesday-video/README.md

 - Upload UX now shows progress and keeps a local attempts log; you can retry after failures.
 Clips are capped at ~150MB and 120s; longer/larger uploads are blocked client-side.
 - You can set target bitrate and max duration before recording; choose lower bitrate for smaller files.
 - Uploads are queued; pause/resume/cancel controls manage the queue.
 Queue entries show in a queue list; history log shows outcomes.
 - Per-item progress shows in the queue list.
-“Clear completed” trims finished/failed items.
+You can cancel a single queued/uploading item and clear completed items.
 - Consent reminder appears before recording; unsupported devices see a recording fallback message (use upload).
+- Device check card shows support status (MediaRecorder, storage, notifications) with quick actions; troubleshooting card surfaces common fixes.
+- Theme toggle (light/dark) and floating actions help mobile navigation.
+- Fetch uploads and flags from the backend (when logged in + API base set) to compare local and server state.

 ### Backup/restore
 - Use **Download backup** to save local state (friends, history, mock uploads, settings).
 Import it on the same or another device via **Import backup**.